DR. S. Y. EVANS

 “Rosa Parks practicing yoga at an event.”
 1973 March.
 Image courtesy of Library of Congress, Library of Congress, Prints & Photographs Division, Visual Materials from the Rosa Parks Papers, [LC-DIG-ppmsca-58369].
 Photo used with permission of the Rosa and Raymond Parks Institute for Self Development.

 Anxiety is African American women’s most common mental health issue and the World Health Organization reports gender disparities for depression and anxiety around the globe.
 Four decades of medical research has shown meditation significantly reduces anxiety.
 So, how do Black women meditate?

-In my Black women's intellectual history research and lectures on memoir and autobiography, I discuss groundbreaking insight into the range of ways in which Black women address anxiety in four areas: personal stress, interpersonal stress, social stress, and political stress.
+In my research and lectures on memoir and autobiography, I discuss groundbreaking insight into the range of ways in which Black women address anxiety in four areas: personal stress, interpersonal stress, social stress, and political stress.
 Over 150 life stories reveal how Black women from diverse geographic, ethnic, and religious backgrounds have defined meditation as consciousness (mind), yoga (body), and prayer (spirit).
-Numerous public figures such as Ruby Dee, bell hooks, Ellen Johnson-Sirleaf, Coretta Scott King, Queen Latifah, Audre Lorde, Miriam Makeba, Rita Marley, Toni Morrison, Rosa Parks, Alice Walker, and Venus and Serena Williams join dozens of writers who provide new understanding about wellness.
+Numerous public figures such as bell hooks, Ellen Johnson-Sirleaf, Coretta Scott King, Queen Latifah, Audre Lorde, Miriam Makeba, Rita Marley, Toni Morrison, Rosa Parks, Alice Walker, and Venus and Serena Williams join dozens of writers who provide new understanding about wellness.